garrypolley/garrypolley.github.io/_posts/tumblr/2012-06-28-7-databases-in-7-weeks-postgresql-riak-and.md

-I’ll give a very brief summary of each chapter I’ve read so far with a rating (terrible, bad, okay, good, great) and some of the caveats to getting setup since newer versions of the software have been released since the books publication.
+I'll give a very brief summary of each chapter I've read so far with a rating (terrible, bad, okay, good, great) and some of the caveats to getting setup since newer versions of the software have been released since the books publication.